developerpiru/seq-alignment-tutorial/README.md

   cp $HOME/readcounts* $HOME/mountfolder
   ```

 You must also transfer any other files that you wish to download to your local computer.

+You can then access your storage bucket from your local computer at from the [Storage browser page](https://console.cloud.google.com/storage/browser) and download your files.